1301 Syllabus Spring 2012

 THE WORK OF THE COURSE:

-Regular participation is ESSENTIAL for your success in this class (and in college).
+OTHER WRITING/DAILY WORK and DRAFTING ACTIVITIES (30%)--Regular participation is ESSENTIAL for your success in this class (and in college).
 Timely participation is also important for truly experiencing the drafting and revising process of writing.
 We will be writing three drafts of each essay, and you are expected to have on-time and complete drafts each time.
-Late drafts (or those deemed unsatisfactory due to short length or minimal effort) will not be accepted and lose credit in this area.
 Reading and responding to each other's writing will be crucial to developing our writing workshop.
 Your participation in this class will require you to turn in multiple drafts, do peer response, and write reflective evaluations of your drafts.
 Late work not accepted in this category.

 Summary of items that fit in this grading category: